I developed this project for COMP 557 Fundamentals of Computer Graphics course using Java and OpenGL (JOGL).

-Three different frustums are drawn for left eye, right and center of these two.
-Center eye frustum is used regular OpenGL display while right and left eyes are used for anaglyph.
+Three different frustums are drawn; left eye, right eye and center of these two.
+The center eye frustum is used regular OpenGL display while the right and left eyes are used for anaglyph.
 OpenGL color mask is used for anaglyph display.

 Transform Hierarchy for Animated Characters and a Simple Animation

 For drawing the humanoid character and applying hierarchy of transformations I coded DAG nodes, and some joint types.

 I created a hinge node joint, to perform a translation within a parent frame, to the location of an articulated joint, along with a rotation about a given axis.
 In addition to a hinge, I created a ball joint that uses 3 Euler angles to specify the pose (i.e., orientation, again at some fixed position/translation within the parent frame).
 Finally, I create a free joint for the root of your character so you can modify both translation and rotation of the root.